Integrating trueseal-sync

 Receiving

-Incoming blobs arrive as events containing:
+Incoming blobs arrive as events with:

-• senderNoisePub — the sender’s X25519 public key (32 bytes).
+data— the raw payload bytes.senderNoisePub— the sender’s X25519 public key (32 bytes).

 Sync semantics: broadcast-each

-• On every new item, broadcast the full item immediately.
+- On every new item, broadcast the full item immediately.

-• Do not diff — broadcast complete payloads.
+- Don’t diff — broadcast complete payloads.

-• Outbox replay handles late or out-of-order delivery.
+- Outbox replay handles late or out-of-order delivery.

 This is simpler and more robust than delta-sync or last-write-wins schemes when payloads are small.
+It also doesn’t fall over when devices drift apart for a while.

-Handling Conflicts
+Handling conflicts

 Conflict resolution is yours.
-Common patterns:
+A few common patterns:

 Append-only log.
 No conflicts possible.
-Each device’s writes are independent records.
-The application reads the union.
+Each device’s writes are independent records, the application reads the union.
 Works for chat, event feeds, audit logs.

 Application-defined merge.
 Your data has a domain-specific merge function.
-Send updates; merge on receive.
+Send updates, merge on receive.

-Bootstrapping a New Member
+Bootstrapping a new member

 Send a snapshot.
 One consolidated blob containing the current state.
 Smaller than full history if you keep many small writes.
 The new member loads the snapshot, then catches up on subsequent live writes.